-The practice involved patients, the public, staff and external partners to support high-quality sustainable
+The practice involved patients, the public, staff and external partners to support high-quality sustainable services.

-- A full and diverse range of patients', staff and external partners' views and concerns were encouraged, heard and acted on to shape services and culture. - There was an active patient participation group. - The service was transparent, collaborative and open with stakeholders about performance.
+- A full and diverse range of patients', staff and external partners' views and concerns were encouraged, heard and acted on to shape services and culture. - The practice had recently worked with Barnet Healthwatch to explore different options for widening its patient participation group membership. - The service was transparent, collaborative and open with stakeholders about performance.